karrick/gologs/README.md

    logging needs, for both command line and long running daemons.

 1. This should be lightweight.
 This should not spin up any go routines.
-This should process the log format line only during initialization.
+This should only allocate when creating a new logger, a new log branch, or when the user specifically requires it by invoking the `Format` method.
 Events that do not get logged should not be formatted.
 This should not ask the OS for the system time if log format specification does not require it.

 1. This should be correct.
 It should never invoke Write more than once per logged event.